Taiwanese Prose

 • Second period (1960–1970): Lin Wen-yueh

-This phenomenon does not exist in other Chinese-language literary regions.
-Neither Hong Kong literature nor contemporary mainland literature has seen female dominance in the prose field.
+This phenomenon does not exist in any other Chinese-language literary region.
+Neither Hong Kong literature nor contemporary mainland Chinese literature has seen female dominance in the field of prose.

 Life Writing: From Private Memory to Collective Identity

-The greatest distinguishing feature of Taiwanese prose is "life writing" — elevating everyday experience to a literary level.
-This tradition, begun by Chi Chun and carried forward by Lin Wen-yueh, Chang Hsiao-feng, and Chien Chen, formed a distinctive aesthetic.
+The greatest characteristic of Taiwanese prose is "life writing" — elevating everyday experience to the level of literature.
+This tradition began with Chi Chun and, through the work of Lin Wen-yueh, Chang Hsiao-feng, and Chien Chih-wen, developed into a distinctive aesthetic.

-Lin Wen-yueh's Afternoon Study (1980s) displays the aesthetic of life lived by an educated woman.
-She writes about translation work, culinary reflections, and interactions with literary friends — the prose elegant without being labored, and deeply learned without showing off.
-She proved that a scholar, too, can write prose full of warmth.
+Lin Wen-yueh's Wu Hou Shu Fang (The Study in the Afternoon) (1980s) showcases the life aesthetics of an intellectual woman.
+She writes about translation work, culinary reflections, and friendships with fellow writers — her language is elegant without affectation, her erudition deep without ostentation.
+She proved that a scholar could also write prose brimming with warmth.

-Chien Chen's Daughter's Red (1988) represents the awakening of women's consciousness in 1980s Taiwan.
-Her language is freer, her emotions more direct, her narration more experimental.
-She writes: "I am daughter's red wine, buried in the depths of time, waiting for someone to open me."
+Chien Chih-wen's Nu Er Hong (1988) represents the awakening of women's consciousness in 1980s Taiwan.
+Her language is freer, her emotions more direct, her narratives more experimental.
+She writes: "I am nu erhong [daughter's red wine], buried deep in the years, waiting for someone to uncork me."

-Nature Writing: From Literati Landscape to Ecological Concern
+Nature Writing: From Literati Landscapes to Ecological Concern

-Liu Ke-hsiang is the pioneer of Taiwanese nature writing.
-His Wind Bird Pinochar (1986) combines specialized biological knowledge with literary sensibility to create a completely new kind of prose.
-He was not writing "scenery" — he was writing about an ecosystem.
+Liu Ke-hsiang is a pioneer of Taiwanese nature writing.
+His Feng Niao Pi Nuo Cha (Pinocchio the Wind Bird, 1986) combined professional biological knowledge with literary sensibility, creating an entirely new type of prose.
+He was not writing about "scenery" — he was writing about "ecosystems."

-Wu Ming-yi continues this tradition but introduces greater historical reflection.
-His Butterfly Trails (2001) is not merely natural observation but deep thinking about colonial history and ecological catastrophe.
-He writes: "Every vanishing species is a book burned."
+Wu Ming-yi continued this tradition but added deeper historical reflection.
+His Mi Die Zhi (The Book of Lost Butterflies, 2001) is not merely nature observation but a profound meditation on colonial history and ecological catastrophe.
+He writes: "Every species that disappears is a book that has been burned."

-The rise of this kind of prose reflects Taiwanese society's growing concern for environmental issues and echoes the democratic movement of the 1980s — a re-recognition of the land as itself a political act.
+The rise of this type of prose reflected Taiwanese society's growing concern for environmental issues and echoed the democratization movement of the 1980s — a renewed understanding of the land was itself a political act.

 Food Literature: From Appetite to Cultural Memory

-After the 1990s, Taiwanese prose developed another distinctive stream: food literature.
+After the 1990s, Taiwanese prose developed another distinctive school: food literature.

-Chiao Tung is an important pioneer in this field.
-His Flavors of Formosa is not merely food criticism — it is a retracing of Taiwan's cultural memory through food.
-Writing of beef noodle soup: "Beef noodle soup is the crystallization of mainlander immigrants' nostalgia in Taiwan, and a symbol of Taiwanese culinary culture's inclusiveness."
+Chiao Tung is a key pioneer in this field.
+His Wei Dao Fu Er Mo Sha (Flavors of Formosa) is not merely food criticism but a reweaving of Taiwan's cultural memory through cuisine.
+He writes of beef noodle soup: "Beef noodle soup is the crystallization of mainlander immigrants' nostalgia in Taiwan, and a symbol of the inclusiveness of Taiwanese food culture."

-Tsai Chu-er's food prose is more refined and meticulous.
-She writes the cooking process as poetry, the tasting experience as philosophy.
-In "Red-Braised Pork," she writes: "Red-braised pork is the art of time, and the practice of patience."
+Tsai Chu-erh's food prose is more refined and delicate.
+She writes the cooking process as poetry and the experience of tasting as philosophy.
+In Hong Shao Shou (Red-Braised Pork), she writes: "Red-braised pork is an art of time, and a practice of patience."

 Why Women?
 A Deep Analysis of the Gender Phenomenon in Prose

-Taiwan's female dominance in prose has several deeper causes:
+The female dominance of Taiwanese prose has several deep-rooted causes:

-Prose does not require the high technical training of poetry, nor the complex structural design of fiction.
-It is closer to "letters" and "diary" — forms of writing that women in traditional society were permitted and even encouraged to practice.
+Unlike poetry, which demands highly technical training, or fiction, which requires complex structural design, prose is closer to "letters" and "diaries" — forms of writing that women in traditional society were permitted, even encouraged, to practice.

-Prose values everyday experience, and women in the traditional division of labor were more responsible for maintaining the household and interpersonal relations — giving them a sharper sensitivity to life's details.
-This sensitivity became a natural advantage in prose writing.
+Prose values everyday experience, and women, under traditional divisions of labor, were more often responsible for maintaining family and interpersonal relationships, giving them a more acute sensitivity to the details of daily life.
+This sensitivity became a natural advantage for prose writing.

-In 1950s Taiwanese society, women's speech in the public sphere was constrained, but prose offered a relatively safe space for expression.
-Through "private" writing, women writers were able to articulate their views on society and culture.
+In 1950s Taiwanese society, women's voices in the public sphere were constrained, but prose provided a relatively safe space for expression.
+Through "privatized" writing, women writers were able to articulate their views on society and culture.

-4. The Propulsive Force of the Literary Supplement Culture
+4. The Amplifying Role of the Literary Supplement Culture

-During Lin Hai-yin's tenure as literary editor of the United Daily News (1963–1974), she vigorously championed women writers, creating a virtuous cycle of prose creativity.
-The literary supplement as a media platform provided an important publication venue for the development of women's prose.
+During Lin Hai-yin's tenure as editor of the United Daily News literary supplement (1963–1974), she vigorously championed women writers, creating a virtuous cycle of prose creation.
+The newspaper literary supplement as a media platform provided an important venue for the development of women's prose.

 Contemporary Developments: The New Face of Prose in the Digital Age